What is LISNS?

 The Legal Information Society of Nova Scotia (LISNS) is a charitable organization providing Nova Scotians with information and resources about the law since 1982.

-At the Legal Information Society of Nova Scotia, we believe Nova Scotians have a right and responsibility to learn about the laws that affect them.
-And to do this, Nova Scotians must have access to these laws and to easy to understand information.
+We believe providing easy access to legal information is fundamental to a fair justice system.
+Nova Scotians have a right and responsibility to learn about the laws that affect them.
+To do this, Nova Scotians must have access to these laws and to easy-to-understand information.

 Below is a brief description of the services we offer to help ensure Nova Scotians have access to legal information and resources.